Oussama Mellouli: 2007

 On 19 February 2007, he broke his own African Record in the 200m individual medley for the fourth time since 2003 at the USA Swimming Grand Prix meet, held at the Mizzou Aquatic Center at the University of Missouri.
 He also set a new African record in the 400 meter individual medley.

 On 25 March 2007, he won the silver in the 400 m freestyle (3:45.12) at the 2007 World Championships in Melbourne, Australia.
 Three days later, on 28 March, he swam to the first Tunisian World Championship in swimming, winning the 800m freestyle in a then African Record of 7:46.95 — one of the top 10 fastest times ever.
 However, due to his positive drug-testing result from an in-competition test from December 2006 and the 18-month competition ban imposed on him on 11 September 2007 by the Court of Arbitration for Sport (CAS), retroactive from 30 November 2006 forward, his 2007 World Championships results have been nullified.
 He was also a finalist in the 400 m individual medley, where he originally finished fourth in 4:11.68.

 Following the 11 September 2007 ruling by CAS, Mellouli was not allowed to compete again until mid-2008.
 Mellouli's results from 2007 have been nullified, per his September 2007 doping suspension, related to his positive test from December 2006 (see the section below).

-2008 Olympics
+2008 Beijing Olympics

 Mellouli came into the 2008 Olympics in Beijing, China entered two events, the 400m and 1500m freestyle events.
 In his first event, the 400m free, despite setting a new African record in the final, he could only manage fifth place in a time of 3:43.45.
 Mellouli would go on to win the 1500m freestyle and set a new African record.
 In doing so, he became the first African male swimmer to ever win an Olympic gold medal in an individual swimming event (the South African men's 4 × 100 m Free Relay won the event at the 2004 Olympics).